 The Importance of Balance

 Speaking of balance, the actual balancing of the weight on top of the mount (the payload) is extremely important.
-An equatorial telescope mount requires and even balance in both axis to perform optimally.
+An equatorial telescope mount requires an even balance in both axis to perform optimally.
 A payload that is too heavy on one side of either axis can result in poor tracking performance, and squander the effectiveness of autoguiding.

 In terms of astrophotography, the telescope and additional accessories such as camera gear must be balanced and organized.
-Loose cables that could snag while slewing to a target or over time while tracking can ruin a long exposure image or damage the mount.
+Loose cables that could snag while slewing to a target or overtime while tracking can ruin a long exposure image or damage the mount.

 The same care must be given to the profile of the equipment mounted, as you want to avoid the telescope or camera from ever striking the legs of the tripod.
 Certain telescope positions are more susceptible to this possibility than others, such as when the telescope is pointed upwards towards the zenith (the point of the celestial sphere directly overhead of the observer)